 Typically, pressurized water, carbon dioxide, and wet chemical extinguishers need to be hydro-statically tested every 5 years.
 Dry chemical extinguishers need to be tested every 12 years.

-Proper testing and maintenance of your workplace’s portable fire extinguishers does more than fulfill some OSHA and NFPA requirements—it ensures the safety of your employees and your business.
-Is your business fully protected from all potential fire hazards?
-Schedule a hazard assessment today and get started toward creating a safer workplace.
+Proper testing and maintenance of your workplace’s portable fire extinguishers does more than fulfill some OSHA and NFPA requirements, it ensures the safety of your employees and your business.